 - Place a medium saucepan on the stovetop on medium heat.

-- Add all the ingredients to the saucepan and stir until everything has dissolved and well combined.1.5 cups water, ¼ cup swerve brown sugar, ¼ cup pumpkin puree, ¼ ts[ pumpkin pie spice, ¼ teaspoon vanilla extract
+- Add all the ingredients to the saucepan and stir until everything has dissolved and well combined.1.5 cups water, ¼ cup brown sweetener, ¼ cup pumpkin puree, ¼ teaspoon pumpkin pie spice, ¼ teaspoon vanilla extract

 - Allow to cool and then store in an enclosed jar or bottle.